codazoda/notes/PythonCheatSheet.md

 To deactivate an environment.
 `deactivate`

 To create a requirements.txt file for the current environment.
 `pip freeze > requirements.txt`

 To install from the requirements.txt file.
-`pip -r requirements.txt`
+`pip install -r requirements.txt`